thomaslaurenson/trophyroom/hackthebox/machines/beep/README.md

 - There are so many options in Beep - enumerating software and version info is priceless
 - Try get an LFI and dump interesting stuff
 - People reuse passwords, lots!
-- Privesc has options, and can be bypassed completely
+- Privesc has options, and can be skipped based on foothold method

 ## nmap

 Starting with the usual `nmap` scan.
-Interesting ports we plentiful:
+Interesting ports were plentiful:

 ```none
 22/tcp    open  ssh        OpenSSH 4.3 (protocol 2.0)